-The Program is a consortium of faculty from several Sections of the School of Biological Sciences whose research focuses on Behavior, Ecology, Evolution, Systematics and Genomics.
+The Program is a consortium of faculty from several Departments of the College of Natural Science whose research focuses on Behavior, Ecology, Evolution, Systematics and Genomics.
 These faculty supervise graduate students whose Ph.D. degrees are based on empirical research in these areas.

 In a US News and World Report called US News Education America's Best Graduate Schools: 2014 Edition, the Ecology, Evolution and Behavior graduate program is ranked 7th in Ecology / Evolutionary Biology.

-The Graduate Program in Ecology, Evolution and Behavior supports graduate students with grants and assistantships in addition to the resources generally available in the School of Biological Sciences.
+The Graduate Program in Ecology, Evolution and Behavior supports graduate students with grants and assistantships in addition to the resources generally available in the College of Natural Science.

 If you are a prospective student, you will find information here ranging from admission requirements, research areas, faculty profiles and an overview of the extensive research facilities at The University of Texas at Austin.